PRC License Reinstatement: How to Reinstate a Lapsed License

 Step 2: Completed CPD Requirements

-- Attended seminars and workshops over 4 months
+- Attended PRC-accredited seminars and workshops

 Step 3: Prepared Documents